 DYING TO LIVE …

 I am dying to see my loved ones.
-I am dying to give them kisses, and to love them up in ways I was perhaps unable to then; when the rush and worry of growing up, and habitual busy-ness blinds one to simpler things.
+I am dying to give them kisses, and to love them up in ways I was perhaps unable to then; when the rush and strain of growing up, and habitual busy-ness blinds one to simpler things.

 I’m dying to float on the rolling waves of the Sea of Cortez on the funky "ship" of my dreamer lover, the California Rose, on Valentine's Day in 1984, rolling in the bliss and bloom of love, and longing, and California dreaming at its absolute best.

-I'm dying to spin around, my baby resting on my right hip, one small hand on my bare shoulder, on a beautiful spring day in Taos, New Mexico, singing and dancing to Johnny Clegg, awaiting my best friend Stacy to pop in the door, drop her bags and immediately begin dancing with me.
+I'm dying to spin around, my baby resting on my right hip, one small hand on my bare shoulder, on a beautiful spring day in Taos, New Mexico, singing and dancing to Johnny Clegg, awaiting my best friend Stacy to pop in the door, dropping her bags and immediately begin dancing with me.

 It takes 12 hours to cross the Pacific, and there are moments under the full moon, I see the deep blue mystery of this vast body of water out of the little window of the airplane; this vast unknown known world far below illumines the timeless aspects of Earth as compared to our brief lives.
 One feels so vulnerable in these metal and steel capsules 35,000 feet above an ocean too large to conceive.
-I’m about to meet more soul-connected people from other lands.
+I’m to meet more soul-connected people from other lands.
 I’m about to land in Fiji, Australia, New Zealand, and explore the people, food and foliage.
-I’m alive.
+I’m very at 64.
 My life experience has more surprises than I can imagine in store for me.
 From that height I have no idea the bonds to come, the magic of these new worlds and how much will grow out from them.

 This year, 2016, I explore new continents, new countries, new inner landscapes of people; their homes, their secrets, their sorrows and their 10,000 joys.